 Find a complete list of household safety checklists here.

-Window fall prevention:
+Window fall prevention tips:

 - Don’t rely on window screens to keep kids from falling out of windows.
 Screens keep bugs out but won’t keep kids in.